seth586/guides/FreeNAS/bitcoin/wallets/specter.md

 If you want USB connectivity for a trezor or ledger type of device, you will need to run specter desktop on the client machine as well to create the USB bridge.

+Note: if you manually compiled bitcoind with the `--disable-wallet`, you will need to recompile with wallet functionality for specter to work.

 Minimizing the amount of software that has file access to your lightning hot wallet is considered a security best practice, so lets [spin up a new jail](https://github.com/seth586/guides/blob/master/FreeNAS/bitcoin/freenas_1_jail_creation.md).
 I will name this jail `specter` and assign it an ip address of `192.168.84.11`.
 SSH in and lets begin!

 ```